 Of particular significance to this field of study, is the early work of psychologist Diana Baumrind and colleagues, who conducted the first longitudinal study of more than 100 preschoolers through to their adolescence, specifically examining the impact of their parents approaches towards them on their subsequent development (Baumrind & Black, 1967).
 This study, which used a combination of naturalist observations and parental interviews, identified four ‘dimensions’ of parenting – (a) disciplinary strategies, (b) warmth and nurturance, (c) communication and (d) expectations of maturity and control.
 More than this, however, this influential study identified three ‘parenting styles’ which have since stood up to considerable empirical scrutiny.

 The first of the parenting styles identified by Baumrind is now more commonly referred to ‘authoritarian parenting’.
 This an approach to parenting which is generically low in warmth but high in control.
 Parents who fall into this category, typically hold very high expectations for their children’s behaviour and develop strict, non-negotiable rules for which they must live by.
 They are described as “obedience and status-orientated and expect their orders to be obeyed without explanation” (Baumrind, 1991).
-Failure to abide by their rules, or to meet their behavioral expectations, is typically met with punishment rather than with empathy or understanding.
+Failure to abide by their rules, or to meet their behavioural expectations, is typically met with punishment rather than with empathy or understanding.
 This type of parenting is often seen in adults who they themselves were raised by parents with a similar style of parenting [see my earlier blog on ‘family scripts’] and who therefore hold an authoritarian working model or ‘blueprint’ of what it is to be a parent.
 This style can also sometimes be seen in anxious parents, who respond to a fear of losing control of their children by exerting total control.
 The implications for their children, however, is that they are often left feeling angry, confused or upset internally, but have no capacity to process or make sense of these emotional experiences as they develop.
 Their children are also often limited in their opportunities for free play and exploration of the world, which is equally important for healthy emotional and social development.

 The second parenting style identified by Baumrind is that of ‘permissive parenting’.
 This style can be broken down into two further parenting styles – ‘permissive-indulgent’ and ‘permissive-indifferent’.
 A ‘permissive-indulgent’ parent is broadly defined as a parent who is very high in warmth, but very low in control.
 In direct contrast to their authoritarian counterparts therefore, permissive-indulgent parents make very few demands on their children, rarely discipline them and typically seek to avoid confrontation.
 They are described as “generally nurturing and often take on the status of a friend more than that of a parent” (Baumrind, 1991).
 The implications for their children, however, is that whilst their internal worlds are largely attended to (although negative emotions can still be feared), they lack the developmentally appropriate structure, boundaries and expectations that they need in order to develop into healthy, socially-adept adults.
 ‘Permissive-indifferent’ parents on the other hand, present as very low in control AND in warmth.
 These parents offer neither structure and boundaries nor warmth and affection for their children.
 They are what we typically consider to be emotionally neglectful parents, who in extreme cases, may actively reject their children, leading to inevitable attachment difficulties as their child develops.